Daniele Sommariva

 Coming through Genoa's youth sector, Sommariva started his senior career in 2016 at Nocerina in the Serie D, winning the honorific play-offs.
 In 2017 he moved to Bustese, before joining Monza in the Serie C, whom he helped gain promotion to the Serie B for the first time in 19 years.
 Sommariva joined Pescara in 2022.

 Career

 Early career

 Starting out his youth career at local club Multedo aged nine, Sommariva signed for Genoa's youth team two years later.
-He remained at their youth sector until 2016.
+He remained at their youth sector until 2016, having played 39 games for their Primavera squad.

 On 1 August 2016, Sommariva joined Serie D club Nocerina.
 He played 24 league games in the 2016–17 season, winning the group G honorific play-offs.
 On 12 July 2017, he moved to Bustese—also in the Serie D—playing 29 league games in 2017–18.

 Monza

 2018–2020: Serie C

 On 11 July 2018, Serie C club Monza announced the signing of Sommariva.
 He made his debut for the club during the 2018–19 season, on 11 November 2018, in a 1–1 league draw to Vis Pesaro.
 Sommariva was Monza's goalkeeper for the Coppa Italia Serie C, where they finished runners-up after losing the finals to Viterbese.

 The following season, Sommariva only featured in the Coppa Italia Serie C, without making an appearance in the league.
 After winning the Serie C, Monza were promoted to the Serie B for the first time in 19 years.